jasonnguyen0310/IR-Search-Engine/README.md

 **Ranking Algorithms**<br />
 [Boolean Search](https://www.nypl.org/blog/2011/02/22/what-boolean-search#:~:text=Boolean%20searching%20is%20built%20on,broaden%2C%20or%20define%20your%20search.): The problem with a boolean search is that it is either results in too many documents or too few.

-[Jaccard coefficient](https://en.wikipedia.org/wiki/Jaccard_index): The set intersection between the query and documents
+[Jaccard coefficient](https://en.wikipedia.org/wiki/Jaccard_index): The set intersection between the query and documents.
+It doesn't consider term frequency (how many times a term occurs in a document).
+Rare terms in a collection are more informative than frequent terms.
+Jaccard doesn't consider this information

 [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf): term frequency * inverse document frequency.
 Best known and most widely using weighting scheme in IR.